How-To Creole

 Is Haitian Creole Easy to Learn?

-Beginner Lessons Haitian Creole is an easy language to learn
+Beginner Lessons Haitian Creole can be an approachable language to learn

-2. Verbs are easy to work with.
-There is very little verb conjugation in Haitian Creole.
-For instance, the verb se or to be remains the same regardless of who you are referring to.
-(See examples below)
+2. Verbs are easier to work with.
+Haitian Creole has very little verb conjugation.
+In many cases, the verb stays the same regardless of the subject, while tense and aspect are shown with markers placed before the verb.
+For instance, the verb pale (to speak) remains the same regardless of who you are referring to.

 • Consider these examples

-3. No need to worry if a word is masculine or feminine.
-Like English, objects generally don't have a gender in Creole.
-In some languages, each object has a gender.
-For example, in French and Spanish, the word "apple" is considered to be a feminine object (French: La pomme, Spanish: La manzana).
-This is not the case in Haitian Creole, an apple is simply an apple.
+3. You usually do not have to worry about grammatical gender.
+Like English, Haitian Creole nouns generally do not have grammatical gender.
+In some languages, each noun is treated as masculine or feminine.
+For example, in French and Spanish, the word "apple" is feminine (la pomme, la manzana).
+This is not the case in Haitian Creole; an apple is simply yon pòm.

 Is Haitian Creole Worth Learning?